apache/couchdb/src/docs/src/contributing.rst

     themes/
     .travis.yml

-The documentation sources live in `src`, you can safely ignore all the other files and directories.
+The documentation sources live in `src/docs/src`, you can safely ignore all the other files and directories.

 First we should determine where we want to document this inside the documentation.
 We can look through http://docs.couchdb.org/en/latest/